pcheras/Bayesian-models-for-classification/README.md

 # Bayesian-models-for-classification
 The project explores a number of logistic regression models for binary classification.
 Specifically, the frequentist approach to logistic regression is compared against a number of Bayesian models including:
-* Logistic regression using the Laplace approximation for the posterior distribution
+* Logistic regression using the Laplace approximation to the posterior distribution
 * Bayesian Hierarchical models

 Inference for the  Bayesian models is performed using PyStan.